 Page speed becomes even more important with Google’s shift to user experience as a ranking factor (Page Experience update, commonly referred to as Core Web Vitals).

-UX signals are what drive page views and conversions and have a direct correlation with time on site, viewed pages per session, and bounce rate.
+UX signals drive page views and conversions and directly correlate with time on site, viewed pages per session, and bounce rate.

-If we compare these findings with a recent study by Salesforce, it’s clear that consumers today care about their experiences more than anything.
+Comparing these findings with a recent study by Salesforce, it’s clear that consumers today care more about their experiences.

 To give you a real-life example, when Pfizer improved their sites’ load times by 38%, their bounce rate reduced by 20%.